 Validation and Integration of a New Test to Improve the Diagnosis of Tuberculous Meningitis

-The accurate diagnosis of TBM is a public health priority and represents an unmet need.
-The developed in vitro diagnostic device (IVD) proposes to replace less accurate products with a rapid more sensitive test to provide improved access to life-saving treatment.
-The greatest need for the test is in populations with a high burden of TB and HIV (including children) i.e. in sub-Saharan Africa, which is the region in which the test will be evaluated and launched.
+The developed in vitro diagnostic device (IVD) proposes to replace less accurate products with a rapid more sensitive test to provide improved access to life saving treatment for TB meningitis.
+The greatest need for the test is in populations with a high burden of tuberculosis and human immunodeficiency virus (HIV) (including children) in sub-Saharan Africa.

-Unit Head, Lung Infection and Immunity Unit UCT Lung Institute - South Africa
+Unit Head, Lung Infection and Immunity Unit, UCT Lung Institute

 Dr Philippa Randall

-Head of Diagnostic Group, Lung Infection and Immunity Unit UCT Lung Institute - South Africa
+Head of Diagnostic Group, Lung Infection and Immunity Unit, UCT Lung Institute

 Ms Khilona Radia